Catvert/Platform-Creator/assets/ui/tinted/README.md

 - If you invert the scale by keeping `t-dark` color lighter and `t-light` darker, you'll create a theme with lighter backgrounds and darker widgets.
 As you probably know, some default desktop programs use such setups, usually with white(-ish) backgrounds and gray widgets.
 - The default `white` and `grey` colors are usually used as font colors of regular and disabled widgets respectively.
 By changing these, you can modify how the text is displayed on the screen.
 By default, `white` is an alias of `t-white`, and `grey` - of `t-light`.
 - Buttons, slider knobs and text fields now use shared drawable: `t-base`.
 Separate images for buttons, knobs and text fields were removed.
-- As soon as you remove one of the fonts, your atlasPath (of `X1` skin) can be as small as 256x256px.
+- As soon as you removeItem one of the fonts, your atlasPath (of `X1` skin) can be as small as 256x256px.
 - `TextButton`, `Window` and other widgets extending `Table` could use `t-dot` (a single pixel) instead of `t-base` or `t-window` (nine patches) and apply paddings directly in Java.
 For example, setting button paddings to `4` with `t-dot` background would have pretty much the same effect as using `t-base`.
 I doubt that drawing GUI is worth such "optimizations", but keep in mind that it can be done.
 I should stop talking.

 ## License